open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Note: Implementation-wise, this could mean that `Tracer` instances have a reference to their `TracerProvider` and access configuration only via this reference.

+### Shutdown

+`Shutdown` SHOULD be called only once for each `TracerProvider` instance.
+After the call to `Shutdown`, subsequent calls to get `Tracer` are not allowed.
+SDKs SHOULD ignore these calls gracefully, if possible.

+`Shutdown` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

+`Shutdown` SHOULD complete or abort within some timeout. `Shutdown` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+Language library authors can decide if they want to make the shutdown timeout configurable.

+The `Shutdown` API MAY be implemented by invoking `Shutdown` within internal processors.

 ## Additional Span Interfaces